xY3kx/newt/README.md

 # newt
-The Newt Discord Bot
+The Newt Discord Bot,
-Still under development
+still under development.
+The Newt bot is going to become an all-purpose bot for discord, that you can use for anything.